Sign up for our mailing list to stay up to date

 We Get By with a Little Help From Our Friends

-The Charlotte Film Festival has also partnered with a myriad of local businesses, organizations, and nonprofits (including but not limited to): the Arts and Science Council, Charlotte Jewish Film Festival, UNC Charlotte, The Light Factory, Gay Charlotte Film Festival, and the Charlotte Public Library
+The Charlotte Film Festival has also partnered with a myriad of local businesses, organizations, and nonprofits (including but not limited to): the Arts and Science Council, Charlotte Film Society, Charlotte Jewish Film Festival, UNC Charlotte, The Light Factory, Gay Charlotte Film Festival, and the Charlotte Mecklenburg Library

 The Charlotte Film Festival has also served as a cultural connection to our sister city in Germany: Mecklenburg, having officially participated in several Mecklenburg Exchange